-Café String is a hip retro café located in a trendy part of the city.
+Café String is a hip retro café located in the trendy Sofo in Södermalm in Stockholm.
 Here you will find authors and students sipping coffee side by side with tourists and locals.
 Every Saturday and Sunday between 11 AM and 1 PM one of Stockholm’s most popular breakfast buffets is served here for only SEK 80.
 It is a great place to take a break at before you continue discovering Södermalm.

 Nytorgsgatan 38, Södermalm

-The name of this cozy coffee shop is actually the native name of the Swedish specialty “Chocolate Sticky Brownie”.
+The name of this cozy coffee shop is actually the native name of the Swedish specialty ‘Chocolate Sticky Brownie’.
 Served with whipped cream or ice cream it will blow your mind.
-Not only do they make the best “kladdkaka” in Stockholm, they also serve great salads, healthy plates and baguettes with a variety of fillings.
-Being located in the center of Old Town, a stop here should be on your to do list.
+Not only do they make the best ‘kladdkaka’ in Stockholm, but Café Kladdkakan also serves great salads, healthy plates, and baguettes with a variety of fillings.
+Being located in the center of Old Town, a stop here should be on your to-do list.

 Stora Nygatan 32, Gamla Stan